1) University of Houston Downtown: One Main Street

 showcase their work.
 The other tenants are up-and-coming businesses.

-Dog Studios is the largest and oldest surviving artists studios warehouse space
+Dog Studios is the oldest surviving artists studios warehouse space

-in downtown Houston.
-Surrounded by universities, cathedrals, warehouses, jails,
+in Houston.
+Surrounded by universities, cathedrals, jails, warehouses,

 architectural sculptures and skyscrapers somewhere in the natural forest and